Tonyfu09/cissp-exam-cheatsheet/cissp-domain-3-security-architecture-and-engineering.md

 zero trust model has been the proliferation of endpoint devices

 Digital Signature Standard approves three encryption algorithms

+---

+> 🧩 **Tip:** For the exam, remember —